 Serving in tennis is particularly strenuous on the shoulder.
 It is a full body action with over 50% of the power used to serve coming from our trunk and legs.
 Therefore we need to make sure the muscles around our trunk and legs are as prepared to return to tennis as the muscles around the shoulder are.
 If not, this increases the load on the muscles around the shoulder and the shoulder joint which increases the risk of injury.

-How can you reduce the risk of shoulder injury when returning to tennis?
+Reduce the risk of shoulder injury when returning to tennis

 Load management – as previously mentioned, tennis is typically seasonal, therefore when we are not playing regularly it is important to continue to challenge and load the muscles around the shoulder in movements we don’t do a lot of, like overhead movement to make sure those muscles don’t completely decondition when we are not playing.
 Here are a couple of examples of exercises that you could try: